willianchu/factor_of_control/README.md

 # factor_of_control

-Disclaimer: This is a prototype that only contains 2 empirical questions with random aspects of DISC* capabilities, the real test is bigger and and more accurate in answers weights.
-The purpose of this project is to show the power of DISC capabilities in reducing time to select and classify possible candidates for a job offer, reducing time, avoiding unnecessary in person or phone interviews, selecting the right person with the right behavior.
-People are hired mostly based on their professional skills but fired based on their behavior.
+> **Disclaimer:** This prototype only contains two empirical and exaggerated questions with random aspects of DISC* capabilities; the real test is more extensive and more accurate in answers weights.
+This project aims to show the power of DISC capabilities in reducing the time to select and classify possible candidates for a job offer, reducing time, avoiding unnecessary in-person or phone interviews and choosing the right person with the proper behaviour.
+As a result, people are hired chiefly based on their professional skills but fired based on their behaviour.

 ## DISC